2023-06-26 09:19:00

 It’s his agency Seven Summit Treks which announced its success at Nanga Parbat this morning, in the company of the inevitable Kristin Harila (10th 8,000 since April 26) and the Turkish Tunc Findik (who also finishes with the fourteen 8,000).
 François Damilano and our colleague Ulysse Lefebvre were also there this morning, at the top of the ninth highest mountain in the world, to witness this moment which is both banal and historic.

-By taking her time, being transparent about the style and avoiding the controversies that increasingly plague this challenge, which has become the symbol of the industrialization of the Himalayas, Sophie Lavaud, 55, has written her own story on the Himalayan giants and will have been the privileged witness of the evolution of a world which, in the space of a decade, has taken a serious step of old.
+By taking her time, being transparent regarding the style and avoiding the controversies that increasingly plague this challenge, which has become the symbol of the industrialization of the Himalayas, Sophie Lavaud, 55, has written her own story on the Himalayan giants and will have been the privileged witness of the evolution of a world which, in the space of a decade, has taken a serious step of old.

 1687779375